MonicaGrages/Pantry-Partner/README.md

 ### Pantry Partner is a meal-planning and food waste prevention tool
 ### [Try it here](https://pantry-partner.herokuapp.com/)

 ### This is the first full-stack application I built for my Web Development Immersive class at General Assembly.
-It features full CRUD and RESTful routes with database interaction.
 #### Technologies utilized in this project: Node/Express, Mongo/Mongoose, Javascript/JQuery, Handlebars, HTML, CSS

 #### Styling and responsiveness remains one of my biggest challenges, so I opted for a simple approach to styling this project